William Atkinson (British Columbia politician)

 William Atkinson (September 4, 1868 – February 1, 1939) was a political figure in British Columbia.
-He represented Chilliwack in the Legislative Assembly of British Columbia from 1928 to 1933 as a Conservative.
+He represented Chilliwack in the Legislative Assembly of British Columbia from 1928 until his retirement at the 1933 provincial election as a Conservative.

 He was born in Whitby, Ontario, the son of Joseph Atkinson and Isabella Burns, and was educated in Seaforth.
 In 1917, Atkinson married Mabel C. Ross.
-He served in the provincial cabinet as Minister of Agriculture.
+He served in the provincial cabinet as Minister of Agriculture between August 1928 and May 1933.
 Atkinson died in Chilliwack at the age of 70.